tooploox/mentoring/python_backend/2_REST_API_basics/flask_103/readme.md

 # Flask REST API basics

-This lesson will guide you to learn how to upload a file to server and access uploaded file to perform some basic operations.
+This lesson will guide you to learn how to upload files to server and perform some basic operations on that files.
-Purpose of this lesson is to create the following endpoints:
+Purpose of this lesson is to create endpoint that will provide functionality:

-* `Image conversion` - convert uploaded image to grayscale and return processed image.
+* `Image conversion` - scale uploaded image if scale value is provided and save scaled image as scaled_<image_name>.
 * `Image information` - retrieve basic image information and return to user.
   Basic image data:

-    - width,
-    - height,
+    - size = [width, height],
     - color mode,
-    - file size.
+    - file format.

 General information on how to proceed with exercises [here](../../readme.md).